-As indicated by these examples, implantation of a permanent pacemaker has become a mainstay in the management of persons with symptomatic bradycardia caused by such arrhythmias as sick sinus syndrome, second- and third-degree AV block, and atrial fibrillation with slow ventricular response.
-In 2014, the U.S. Food and Drug Administration (FDA) approved revised labeling for two pacemakers, expanding the indication for use to patients with first-degree AV block and less severe heart failure who are eligible for right ventricle pacing [6].
+As indicated by these examples, implantation of a permanent pacemaker has become a mainstay in the management of persons with symptomatic bradycardia caused by such arrhythmias as sick sinus syndrome, first-, second-, and third-degree AV block, and atrial fibrillation with slow ventricular response.
 Permanent pacemakers have also been found to be effective in the management of persons with hypersensitive carotid sinus syndrome.
 Additionally, device manufacturers have produced an implantable device that combines the capabilities of an automatic internal cardiodefibrillator and permanent pacemaker.
 This therapy is used in the management of patients with some forms of tachyarrhythmias.
-Finally, medical research has shown that biventricular pacemakers are effective in improving quality of life and reducing symptoms for persons with severe congestive heart failure and some forms of cardiomyopathy [3; 4; 7; 8; 9].
+Finally, medical research has shown that biventricular pacemakers are effective in improving quality of life and reducing symptoms for persons with severe congestive heart failure and some forms of cardiomyopathy [3; 4; 7; 8; 9; 28].